 Cyanotype in the classroom

 Lawrence Hall of Science sells “Sunprint Kits” with 12 pieces of 4 inch square cyanotype paper and a clear acrylic overlay sheet.
 Cost buying direct from them is US$5.99 per kit (do not buy from Amazon where the price is higher).
 This cyanotype paper develops quickly and requires little water to develop — perfect for classroom use.
+They also sell refill packs of 12 sheets of cyanotype paper for US$3.99, as well as 8-1/2 by 11 inch cyanotype paper.
+The kits and refills are ideal for class use — inexpensive enough to allow people to experiment.

 Many of the cyanotype websites appear to be “AI”-generated slime.
 Others are too basic (“Expose the cyanotype paper, put it water, look at the result!”).
-But I found the following websites to be well worth a look.
+But I found the following websites to be worth a look.

 Cyanotypes with plants